ericonyeka2/Ransomware-Incident-Response-Incident-Handler-s-Journal-Entry/README.md

 ## Objective
 As part of a hands-on cybersecurity course, I analyzed a simulated ransomware attack targeting a small U.S. healthcare clinic.
 The incident involved attackers gaining unauthorized access through a targeted phishing campaign.
 Employees received malicious emails with attachments that, when downloaded, installed malware on their systems.
 This allowed attackers to deploy ransomware, encrypting critical medical files and displaying a ransom note demanding payment in exchange for a decryption key.

-Using my Incident Handler’s Journal, I documented the entire lifecycle of the incident—from initial detection to recovery steps—while applying standard incident response methodologies.
+Using my Incident Handler’s Journal, I documented the entire lifecycle of the incident from initial detection to recovery steps while applying standard incident response methodologies.
 This included identifying indicators of compromise, analyzing the attack vector, recording response actions, and reflecting on key lessons learned.
 The journal served as a vital part of the learning experience and a tool to simulate real-world incident documentation.

 ## Skills Learned